RIVERWATCH

 MONITORING SCHEDULE AND LOCATIONS

 In order to assess the health of the Ipswich River and monitor ongoing threats, the Ipswich River Watershed Association has maintained the RiverWatch Volunteer Water Quality Monitoring Program since 1997.
 Volunteers collect data monthly from March-December on weather conditions, rain in the last 48 hours, water color, water odor, water temperature, dissolved oxygen (DO), velocity, depth, specific conductance (salts and other ions) and chloride.
-Volunteers monitor a total of 35 sites across the region (see map to right).
+The Ipswich River Watershed Association partners with the Parker River Clean Water Association and the Chebacco Lake and Watershed Association to monitor a network of sites across the Ipswich River watershed, Parker River watershed and within the Essex Bay watershed.

 Monitors are responsible for monthly monitoring which takes place in the morning of the last Sunday of each month.